ragarciaga/ragarciaga/README.md

 ## Let's Talk

-I work with organizations that need to go from manual processes to automated, AI-enhanced systems — and want someone who can own the full delivery: diagnosis, architecture, build, and deployment.
+I work with organizations that need to go from manual processes to automated, AI-enhanced systems, and want someone who can own the full delivery: diagnosis, architecture, build, and deployment.

 🔗 **[Connect on LinkedIn](https://linkedin.com/in/ragarciaga)**

 ---

-*Last updated: May 2026*
+*Last updated: Ago 2026*